-18 With respect to anesthesia, the current gold standard to determine the loss of 19 consciousness is based on clinical judgement by the physician.
-The Modified 20 Observer's Assessment of Alertness and Sedation (MOAA/S) scale is a validated 21 6-point scale assessing responsiveness of patients, which has been defined by 22 American Society of Anesthesiologists (ASA).
-For neuroscientific applications, 23 sometimes a simplified categorization into awake/alert, sedated/drowsy (but 24 arousable/responsive to predefined stimuli such as subject's name or mild 25 prodding) and unconscious/unresponsive is employed.
-Lastly, anesthetic depth 1 may be monitored with the help of special neuromonitoring devices such as the 2 bispectral index (BIS) monitor, which was initially developed to prevent 3 intraoperative awareness.
-Electrophysiological data (EEG, EMG) is measured 4 from a few frontal sensors and then transformed into a numerical value between 5 0 and 100 that indicates the level of arousal (100 = wakefulness, 40-60 = sufficient 6 anesthetic depth for surgery).
-However, the algorithm of this calculation is 7 proprietary, thus, it remains unclear which EEG features are being evaluated.
-8 Furthermore, BIS has mainly been validated in propofol anesthesia and the 9 efficacy and reliability of BIS monitoring remains controversial.
+With respect to anesthesia, the current gold standard to determine the loss of consciousness is based on clinical judgement by the physician.
+The Modified Observer's Assessment of Alertness and Sedation (MOAA/S) scale is a validated 6-point scale assessing responsiveness of patients, which has been defined by American Society of Anesthesiologists (ASA).
+For neuroscientific applications, sometimes a simplified categorization into awake/alert, sedated/drowsy (but arousable/responsive to predefined stimuli such as subject's name or mild prodding) and unconscious/unresponsive is employed.
+Lastly, anesthetic depth may be monitored with the help of special neuromonitoring devices such as the bispectral index (BIS) monitor, which was initially developed to prevent intraoperative awareness.
+Electrophysiological data (EEG, EMG) is measured from a few frontal sensors and then transformed into a numerical value between 0 and 100 that indicates the level of arousal (100 = wakefulness, 40-60 = sufficient anesthetic depth for surgery).
+However, the algorithm of this calculation is proprietary, thus, it remains unclear which EEG features are being evaluated.
+Furthermore, BIS has mainly been validated in propofol anesthesia and the efficacy and reliability of BIS monitoring remains controversial.

-11 4.3 How to address epileptic activity?
+20.4.3 How to Address Epileptic Activity?

-12 Epileptic activity is an inherent feature of iEEG data.
-Depending on the question, 13 multiple approaches are conceivable.
-Typically, when addressing questions on 14 sleep or cognitive physiology, it is considered best practice to exclude electrode 15 contacts within the clinically identified SOZ and to reject any other channels that 16 contain seizure or spiking activity [12].
-However, in the context of sleep studies, 17 these criteria might be overly conservative.
-As outlined above, even when the 18 SOZ is outside of the MTL it is common to observe IEDs in hippocampal 19 contacts.
-These IEDs should be rejected either based on visual inspection by a 20 neurologist or by means of an automatic IED detector (Figure 2).
-Several 21 algorithms have been introduced in recent years [15, 27], but specificity and 22 sensitivity have not fully been evaluated and detectors are not being used for 23 clinical purposes, where the time-consuming visual inspection still constitutes 24 the gold standard.
-It is common practice to only analyze nights where the patient 25 did not experience any seizures or to discard recordings around the seizures with a large error margin of ±2 hours to avoid any pre- or postictal rhythmic slowing, which can easily be mistaken for physiologic slow waves.
+Epileptic activity is an inherent feature of iEEG data.
+Depending on the question, multiple approaches are conceivable.
+Typically, when addressing questions on sleep or cognitive physiology, it is considered best practice to exclude electrode contacts within the clinically identified SOZ and to reject any other channels that contain seizure or spiking activity [12].
+However, in the context of sleep studies, these criteria might be overly conservative.
+As outlined above, even when the SOZ is outside of the MTL it is common to observe IEDs in hippocampal contacts.
+These IEDs should be rejected either based on visual inspection by a neurologist or by means of an automatic IED detector (Fig. 20.2).
+Several algorithms have been introduced in recent years [15, 27], but specificity and sensitivity have not fully been evaluated and detectors are not being used for clinical purposes, where the time-consuming visual inspection still constitutes the gold standard.
+It is common practice to only analyze nights where the patient did not experience any seizures or to discard recordings around the seizures with a large error margin of ± 2 h to avoid any pre- or postictal rhythmic slowing, which can easily be mistaken for physiologic slow waves.

-4 5.
-Insights into sleep and anesthesia
+20.5 Insights into Sleep and Anesthesia